 This is the second installment of a three-part series.
 Read Part 1 here.

 There may never have been so sudden, so shocking, so comprehensive a disruption to business as what’s happened since the middle of March.
 While the optimist says this is a relatively small chasm in an otherwise healthy growth curve, the realist says that business may never be the same.
 And both may agree that this disruption has created an opportunity for many companies to become more germane, connected, and valuable to their customers.
-Previously in this space we talked about the first step in finding a way through the chaos: build the culture that delivers digital.
+Previously in this space we talked about the first step in finding a way through the chaos: build the culture and double down on digital.

 Step two is to reframe the problem entirely.
 In the mid-90’s, as the internet began to consume our culture, many businesses decided that if they were going to be relevant, they needed a website.
 A decade later they realized their website was synonymous with their brand.
 It was the front door to their business.
 It was central to their marketing strategy and their growth.

 The cycle repeated itself in the late aughts as the mobile web gave rise to digital products and services that were suddenly ubiquitous, inextricable from the human experience.
 This transition saw businesses again scramble to maintain their relevance, often without clear vision, ownership, or cultural mandate.
 Digital transformation initiatives often took the form of new digital workflows, communications, and platforms, but they seldom went to the core of the value a business was delivering to its customer.
 The goal was to participate in the digital economy.
 Not as a fan on the sideline, but as a team on the field.

 Some companies took this to heart.
 In 2004, Lego, the Danish toy-maker, was on the brink of bankruptcy.
 For them, the choice was clear.
 They could either treat digital capabilities like holiday decorations, stapling them to the outside of their 70-year-old business, or they could reinvent their business entirely with digital at its core.
 But they chose the latter.